TheElite7/DevOps_Course/Cloud_Fundamentals.md

 ### Hypervisor Virtualization

-* The fundation of creation of virutal machines as guest OS that can consume hardware resources with the perception that they are the only system doing so.
+* The foundation of creation of virutal machines as guest OS that can consume hardware resources with the perception that they are the only system doing so.
 * There are two of Hypervisor,
   * Type II
     * This Hypervisors are Virtualization of a guest OS in the form of an application or process.